 Get rid of extra heat if needed

 You must add vents in your greenhouse while building it.
 During a dog day, ventilation will save your tender plants from extreme heat.
 It may cause them to wither or even die if not get enough water.
-But you must be prompt in opening your vents at day and in closing it at night.
-Besides, be watchful about sudden rain or out of the blue storm.
+But you must be prompt in opening your vents during the day and in closing it at night.
+Besides, be watchful about sudden rain or the blue storm.

 Choosing the right location for your greenhouse